PeaceOfHeaven/NewsApp/README.md

 **[LeakCanary](https://github.com/square/leakcanary)** a handy tool detecting memory leaks.

+**[DiffUtil](https://developer.android.com/reference/android/support/v7/util/DiffUtil.html)** improves updating content of recyclerview instead of updating whole content, by calculating the diffrence between old contents and new contents then the library dispatches changes to recyclerview.

+Improving user experience by postponing loading of content when swipping between pages or switching tabs.

 Because my friend doesn't update RESTful API currently, so i have to use current RESTful API design to make the app.

 - **Next goals**